axeluhl/sailing-analytics/wiki/planning/businesscases/uirenovation.md

 - Support event series as well as single events
 - Support recurring events (e.g. Kieler Woche 2012, Kieler Woche 2013, etc.)
 - Support events with multiple regattas
+- Support regattas with rounds (e.g. qualification, finals, etc.)
 - Find events and event series (search by name, boat class, location, etc.)

 # Synergies
 no idea...

 # Risks
 The hardest decision we have to take is whether we should go for native apps for mobile devices or if we can survive with a HTML5 based UI.
 Development of native apps is cost intensive as if have to support several platforms in parallel.
 Furthermore we lack the right knowledge for this task in our team.
-One way we could go is to try first how far we can go with HTML5 and only move to native apps when we can't achieve the expected user experience in any other way.
+One way we could go is to try first how far we can go with HTML5 and only move to native apps when we can't achieve the expected user experience in any other way.<br/>
+All UI-Renovation projects will have similar phases like "user interaction design", "prototype", "visual design", "implementation", "test" and so on.
+As we don't have all skills for all phases in our team we will need additional external resources.

 # Prototype
 We already started (together with the SAP AppHouse Heidelberg) to develop 3 clickable prototypes for different device types: Smartphone, Tablet and Desktop.<br/>